 If you don’t want to use Simplenote’s desktop or mobile apps, there are several alternatives.
 Here are a couple:

 There’s also a desktop application called nvpy, which is inspired by nvALT. nvpy isn’t very pretty, but it gets the job done.

 Simplenote isn’t for everyone.
-It doesn’t pack the features they use or think they need.
+It doesn’t pack the features some people use or think they need.
 For others, it’s more than enough.
 Simplenote can fit quite nicely into a plain text workflow.
 You can’t ask for much more.